future-challenger/petshop/README.md

 Mainly updates recently will include:

 1. [ ] Move ES5 to ES201x, of course all these stuff is based on Babel.
+Newly added files will all written in ES2015.
-2. [ ] Move Grunt to Gulp
+2. [x] Move Grunt to Gulp.

+If you want know about the Petshop client, [please check this out](client/README.md).

+## OAuth2 in PetShop

 The main purpose is to do OAuth2 in server side.
 It based on `oauth2orize` and `passport`.